The ultimate place for the history of Twin Cities broadcasting, of course, is the Pavek Museum of Broadcasting, located in St. Louis Park.

 WPBD-FM was licensed in August 1959.
 It became WRAH, then WYOO, and then KDWB-FM on November 1, 1976.

-WTCN asked the City Council if it could lease city property at 4240 Colorado Ave. in St. Louis Park for radio transmitting facilities but was denied.
+WTCN asked the St. Louis Park City Council if it could lease city property at 4240 Colorado Ave. for radio transmitting facilities but was denied.
 This is basically vacant swampland, owned by the City, abutting Meadowbrook Golf Course.

 Congress amended the FCC Act in September 1960 to provide penalties short of license revocation for violations of FCC rules.
 The first station in the country to receive disciplinary action was KDWB.
 The Twin Cities rock ’n’ roll station was fined in March 1961 for exceeding its authorized power in nighttime operations.
 Although authorized for only 500 watts from midnight to 4am, it had been broadcasting at full 5,000 watt strength since it went on the air in 1959.